Great

 first with the National Park Service and other historic sites and

 museums from Oregon to British Columbia for over 8 years.
-He's

 developed and given presentations, and written, performed, and produced